plzhan/Porn-identification/README.md

 The model is allowed to be modified at will and any non-commercial use, this account does not assume any joint and several responsibility

 ## Porn-identification
 The project provides trained neural network models for image classification (for pornography identification), including weights, model structure, etc...
-But it does not includes the dataset.
+But it does not include the dataset.